 I don’t believe it.
 Nope.
 No way.

-I believe that the failure here is in high-stakes testing, NCLB and the Obama/Duncan agenda to privatize our [...]
+I believe that the failure here is in high-stakes testing, NCLB and the Obama/Duncan agenda to privatize our public [...]

 “Is love the most important thing of all?” asks my five-year old boy.